 Frequently Asked Questions - Personal Injury Claims Abroad

-It's the time of year when many of us will be preparing to depart on much needed summer holidays, in our top 5 frequently asked questions we look at the process for making a personal injury claim abroad and how a solicitor can help you make a claim.
+Many of us intend to take a much-needed holiday in the near future.
+In our top 5 frequently asked questions we look at the process for making a claim for a personal injury suffered abroad and how a solicitor can help you make a claim.

 A solicitor can give you guidance on how to return home, where you can pursue a claim, the procedures involved, the likely cost and any time limits that may apply.
 Obtaining legal advice as soon as possible will ensure that you or your loved one can focus on recovery.

 Does the claim have to be made in the country in which it occurred, or can it be made in England and Wales?

 If you booked a package holiday, you may have protection under the Package Travel Regulations and may be able to bring your claim in the UK.
 If you are travelling as an independent traveller, any claims you make may need to be made in the country where the accident occurred.

 What are the most common issues when making a claim abroad?

 Foreign legal systems can be difficult to navigate especially at such a distressing time.
 It is also important to document the incident thoroughly by taking photographs and keeping medical records and receipts.

 Are there any time limits on making a personal injury claim abroad?